timmguthle/INTEGRAL-SPI/main_files/crab_pp/info.md

 ```

 # Notes

+- fit_run.py can recive a second argument. if you only want to run one fit from the config file, give the name of this fit as the second argument.
+If no argument is given, all fits will be run.
 - Test run with test_config.json is working fine now.

 - It might be useful to split the file into two, on as a "Preparation" file and one as a "Analysis" file.